Editorial Team

 Laura Forsythe, Ph.D. is a Michif Assistant Professor at the University of Winnipeg in the Faculty of Education.
 Forsythe's research focus is Métis-specific contributions to the academy, Métis inclusion efforts, Métis research methodologies, and educational sovereignty.
 With five co-edited collections, the Metis Awareness Mondays Series, and the Assistant editor role at the Canadian Journal of Native Studies, Forsythe has helped lift up Indigenous scholars' work for over a decade.
 She is also the elected Bison Local Chairperson of the Manitoba Metis Federation, the official democratic and self-governing political representation of the Red River Metis.
 Her kinship ties include the Huppe, Ward, Berard, Morin, Lavallee, and Cyr lines.
 Her ancestors worked for the Northwest and Hudson’s Bay Companies, fought in the Victory of Frog Plain, and owned Lot 31, the site of a contemporary Métis space called Pakan Town.

-Assistant Professor Dr. Lucy Delgado, University of Manitoba
+Associate Professor Dr. Lucy Delgado, University of Manitoba